The-Tech-Lord/Code-Lab/Projects/Project 3 (Computer Science)/Computer_Science.md

 > C# is a general-purpose, multi-paradigm programming language encompassing strong typing, lexically scoped, imperative, declarative, functional, generic, object-oriented, and component-oriented programming disciplines.

+C# is a programming lnaguage developed by Microsoft and is mainly used for desktop applications and Microsoft uses it for their own products as well, for example the Windows Operating system.

 ```csharp
 using System;
 using System.Collections.Generic;